imandrealombardo/FACT-AI/README.md

  ```

 The citations of the datasets are as follows:
-  For German and Drug consumption datasets cite:
+  For German and Drug Consumption datasets cite:
  ```
 @misc{Dua:2019 ,
 author = "Dua, Dheeru and Graff, Casey",